 - An authorization form

 Once the claim is completed and submitted, a phone interview is arranged with the insurance company’s claims department, and then the claim is either accepted or denied.

 If you are seeking to access home care services through a long-term care policy, reach out to CareFor today at (512) 338-4533.
 You can rest assured in knowing that we have years of experience in not only delivering specialized care in the comfort of home, but also in helping families with long-term care insurance claims receive the most out of their plan.
-To learn more about our preferred elder home care services in Austin, TX and the other communities we serve, please visit our Service Area page.
+To learn more about our Georgetown home health care services and the other communities we serve, please visit our Service Area page.